 Intervention 3: Interactive Website: Before the initiation of implementation of VDTHealth, an interactive website will be created.
 Following baseline screening, participants will be provided with education on how to navigate through this website, along with details on how to register and create their own account.
 Website will include access to all resources and tools that will be needed during the 3 month program, developed based on OSHA, and other evidence based literature.
 Participants will get access to the resources of the respective week as the program progresses.35 Participants will be able to track and log their PA in this software, which will be accessible both on mobile/tablets and laptop/computer platform, leading to increased patient involvement, self-monitoring and adherence.
 35 If participants forget to log their activity information, the software will send reminders to their registered email ID the next day.
 Each participant’s information will be held confidential and will be collected and used only for Evidence Based Literature (EBL).
 There will be an interactive ‘Question and Answer’ (Q & A) support option35 in the website, where the therapists will answer the questions of the participants of their respective subgroups.

-All 3 interventions are targeted towards improving ‘safety’ in all participants and ‘comfort’, especially, in the secondary group, to improve work ‘productivity’ and overall ‘QOL’, of all the participating office workers.17,20,21
+All 3 interventions – each component is good on their own as well – you could also consider starting with just the first two components are targeted towards improving ‘safety’ in all participants and ‘comfort’, especially, in the secondary group, to improve work ‘productivity’ and overall ‘QOL’, of all the participating office workers.17,20,21

 Evaluation: Assessment: (a) Safety will be assessed by OSHA VDT checklist and QEC.
 OSHA VDT checklist is mainly designed to assess the ergonomic safety of VDT workstation.
 17,28 Alternatively, QEC is designed to predict the risk for WRMD, by assessing worker postural/movement tendencies at job, for selected tasks of UE, back and neck, from both the examiner and the employee’s viewpoint.
 28,36 QEC also includes employee’s perception of his work environment, job stress and job efficiency.28,36 (b) Comfort will be assessed by MMT, ROM, VAS to measure the severity of the existing WRMD symptoms at neck, back and UE, based on APTA’s guidelines.30,32 These tests present with overall good psychometrics.40,41 (c) Productivity will be measured with WPAI-GH and WLQ that have overall good psychometrics properties.33,38 WPAI-GH is a generic questionnaire that measures work productivity and will be interviewer administered in VDTHealth31,34 While, WLQ is a self-report questionnaire that assess employee’s inability to handle physical, mental-interpersonal, and time/ output demands of his job due to his physical/psychological problems.31,33,37 (d) Lastly, QOL will be measured by SF36, that has excellent psychometric properties.29 All tests will be administered by PTs, at previously mentioned time frames.
 Established MCID for some of these tests are as follows – 3 to 5 points for SF3639, 13/100 for WLQ37, minus 30 mm for VAS40.